Keeping It Clean!

 Contamination Prevention Guidelines

 U.S. cotton industry members are encouraged to follow these guidelines to help U.S. cotton maintain its reputation as a source of clean fiber.
 The NCC also has developed “Keep It Clean" posters.
-Producers and ginners are urged to download these posters and display them prominently such as in farm offices, gin offices and on equipment.
+Producers and ginners are urged to download these posters and mailer and to display them prominently such as in farm offices, gin offices and on equipment.
 This step will help workers in recognizing and removing potential contaminating materials prior to harvest and during ginning.

 The NCC also has received industry requests for photographs of plastics and other potential contaminants, such as those on these posters.
 So, the NCC urges producers and ginners with similar photographs to email them to email@example.com for use in future NCC educational materials.

-(NEW Contamination) A Very Serious Matter
+A Very Serious Matter

 Cotton's Agenda story in August 3, 2017 edition of Cotton Farming.
 As the 2017 harvest and ginning season approaches, National Cotton Council President Gary Adams urges its members to continue giving top priority to lint contamination prevention.